wat3red/Flask-Discord-Login/README.md

 5. Set up your Discord application:

 Create a new Discord application on the [Discord Developer Portal](https://discord.com/developers/applications/).
 Configure the redirect URI for your application to http://localhost:5000/callback (or your desired callback URL).
-Configure the application:
+For tests, you may set Redirects to http://127.0.0.1:5000/callback

 6. Fill the config.json file:
-Replace the DISCORD_CLIENT_ID and YOUR_CLIENT_SECRET placeholders in config.py with your Discord application's client ID and client secret, respectively.
+Replace the DISCORD_CLIENT_ID and DISCORD_CLIENT_SECRET placeholders in config.json with your Discord application's client ID and client secret, respectively.
+For tests, you may set DISCORD_REDIRECT_URI to http://127.0.0.1:5000/callback

+> Note: Redirects on the Discord Developer Portal and DISCORD_REDIRECT_URI in config.json must be the same.

-4. Start the Flask development server:
+4. Start the app:

-flask run
+      ``` python
+      python app.py

 Open your web browser and navigate to http://localhost:5000 to see the Flask-Discord-Login application in action.

-Usage
+## Usage
 Follow the provided implementation guide and sample code to integrate Flask-Discord-Login into your own Flask-based web applications.
 Customize the application as per your requirements and build upon the provided functionality.
-Contributing
+## Contributing
 Contributions to Flask-Discord-Login are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

+`I am just learning how to develop web applications, so I would like to hear all the criticism towards my code.`

-License
+## License
 MIT License

 Feel free to modify and customize the content according to your project's specific details and requirements.